 Singularity is the only container software supported on Bridges.
 You can create a Singularity container, copy it to Bridges and then execute your container on Bridges, where it can use Bridges's compute nodes and filesystems.
 In your container you can use any software required by your application: a different version of CentOS, a different Unix operating system, any software in any specific version needed.
 You can set up your Singularity container without any intervention from PSC staff.

-See the PSC documentation on Singularity for more details on its usage on Bridges.
+See the PSC documentation on Singularity for more details on producing your own container and Singularity use on Bridges.